autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

   - [distributing staking rewards](/concepts/architecture/#reward-distribution) to Autonity protocol treasury, committee member validators, and stake delegators
   - applying [staking transitions](/concepts/staking/#staking-transitions) for stake bonding and unbonding
   - applying pending [validator commission rate changes](/concepts/validator/#validator-commission-rate-change)
-  - [selecting of a new consensus committee](/concepts/architecture/#committee-selection) for the following epoch
+  - [selecting a new consensus committee](/concepts/architecture/#committee-selection) for the following epoch
   - invoking the [Oracle Contract](/concepts/architecture/#autonity-oracle-contract) to [select oracle voters for the following epoch](/concepts/architecture/#voter-selection)
 - invoking the [Oracle Contract](/concepts/architecture/#autonity-oracle-contract) for the [computation of median price data](/concepts/architecture/#median-price-computation) at the end of an oracle voting round.